 Despite the additional installed capacity, the peak demand deficit in the state has increased from 17% in 2005-06 to 22% in 2011-12.
 Between 2005-06 and 2011-12, peak electricity demand grew at a compound annual growth rate (CAGR) of 5%, while peak demand met at the CAGR of 4% over the period of 8 years.

 Electricity deficit in the state has increased from 12% in 2005-06 to 17% in 2011-12.
 Between 2005-06 and 2011-12, electricity requirement grew at a compound annual growth rate (CAGR) of 6%, while availability only grew at around 5% leading to increasing electricity deficits.

 Overall, the electricity scenario is not good in the state and needs further investment to increase power generation.
-Based on the current status of fossil fuel supply to the power plants, it is difficult to rely on a single source of energy in the years ahead.
-Renewable energy should be the future of energy sector in Maharashtra and also in the entire country.
+Based on the current status of fossil fuel supply to power plants, it is difficult to rely on a single source of energy in the years ahead.
+Renewable energy should be the future of the energy sector in Maharashtra and also in the entire country.
 Aligned with the Renewable Purchase Obligations under the Electricity Act and India’s National Action Plan of Climate Change, capacity addition to the renewable energy sector is taking place in the state.
 The state of Maharashtra has considerable wind and solar energy harnessing potential.
-The State and central government subsidies and the recently introduced accelerated depreciation benefits to the solar power producers is also helping RE project developers to invest in this sector.
-The collective encouragement to the RE sector can help to resolve electricity supply position in the state of Maharashtra.
+The State and central government subsidies and the recently introduced accelerated depreciation benefits to the solar power producers are also helping RE project developers to invest in this sector.
+The collective encouragement to the RE sector can help to resolve the electricity supply position in the state of Maharashtra.

 Power generation data source: CEA